List of The Young and the Restless characters introduced in 2017: Tessa Porter

 Tessa Porter, portrayed by Cait Fairbanks, was introduced in 2017.
 The casting was announced on February 24, 2017, and Fairbanks made her debut on March 24.
 Fairbanks was demoted to recurring status in July 2019.
 One of Tessa's major storylines was her prostitute sister Crystal, and working with Mariah Copeland to save her.
 Tessa dated Noah Newman for a few months but the couple broke up when Noah found out that she kissed Mariah.

 Tessa was signed as an artist to Devon Hamilton's label and streaming service but was dropped when she lied about using Mariah's words from a journal to create a new song.
 Tessa was subsequently hired as Devon's assistant.

 Tessa later finds out that Nikki Newman killed J. T. Hellstrom, with the help of Sharon, Phyllis, and Nikki's daughter, Victoria.
 Tessa uses this information to secretly blackmail them, and uses the money to help her sister cross the border to Canada.
 This causes a strain on her and Mariah's relationship.
 In J. T.'s murder trial, it is exposed publicly that Tessa is the blackmailer, and was awaiting trial, however the charges were dropped against her.

 In April 2019, Tessa begins to tap back into her love of music, and is signed once again by LP Streaming, however this time managed by Ana Hamilton.
 Mariah and Ana clash, when Ana insists on changing Tessa's music as well as image, however later all come to a mutual understanding.
 Tessa also begins singing to Abbott matriarch Dina Mergeron, as she transitions into a memory care facility.

+In 2022, Tessa and Mariah married.
+Eventually they adopt a baby girl they name Aria Porter-Copeland.
+Recently, their marriage has been put to the test when Ian Ward came back to town and Tessa and Daniel Romalotti became closer.